 The website also highlighted discounts for what they call “shy cats.”
 After being removed from the breeding program, the person who ended up with Eddy was told he was a cat that needed “a little work.”
 Of course he did, he was fearful and unsocialized, like many other breeder cats who have little to no human contact, live their life in a cage only to produce profit.

-As in this case, they’re often they’re given or sold to a good-hearted person who wants to help give them a better life.
+As in this case, they’re often given or sold to a good-hearted person who wants to help give them a better life.
 Though his loving new owner tried for a year and a half, Eddy still would not allow human contact and did not use a litter box.
 This is very common to the Bengal breed.
 His new owner contacted the breeder, but she would not take Eddy back, nor offered other options.